kanha-00001/movie-sentiment-analysis/README.markdown

   ```bash
   npm install
   ```
-- Create a `.env` file in the `backend` directory with your Groq API key:
+- Create a `.env` file in the `backend` directory with your Groq API key just as shown in .env.example file:
   ```
   GROQ_API_KEY=your_groq_api_key_here
   ```